• Skip to main content

 1. Firstly, you will need to set your air fryer temperature to 350F.
 Make sure that you wash the herbs that you will be using.
 Once you have washed them, pat them dry them with a paper towel or dish towel to remove as much excess moisture as possible, then prepare them for air drying.
 Remove any parts of the plants like stalks, stems, leaves, buds or skins that you do not want to preserve.

 2. Place the herbs in a single layer in the air fryer basket or tray.
 Place a metal rack over the herbs to prevent them from flying about.
-Alternatively, you can tie the herbs with twine before placing into the the air fryer basket.
+Alternatively, you can tie the herbs with twine before placing them into the the air fryer basket.

 3. Air fry for 3-4 minutes, or until visibly dry.
 It really is as quick as that.
 Once they are done, remove them from your air fryer and place them in a large bowl or on a sheet of parchment paper to cool completely.
-Then store them whole or crushed in air tight containers of your choosing.
+Then store them whole or crushed in air-tight containers of your choosing.

 How to Dehydrate Herbs in an Air Fryer